 Does your facility offer medical diagnostic ultrasounds?

 No, we focus ONLY on the pleasure of viewing your baby before it is born.
 Medical ultrasounds are to be obtained by your physician.
+However, we are affiliated with a diagnostic imaging center that we can refer you to by calling us at (847)818-0777.

 What can we see in 2D?